open-ephys/onix-bonsai-onix1-docs/articles/getting-started/workflow-editor.md

 A number of Bonsai operators also come with GUIs, but similar to `OpenEphys.Onix1`, the corresponding `*.Design` library must be installed before it can be leveraged.

+## Access Help Browser

+The next most important thing is how to access the help browser.
+You can hover over the Help button in the top utility ribbon at the top of the Bonsai UI and click **View Help** or press
+<kbd>F1</kbd>.
+The content that appears in the help browser depends on what is selected in the
+workflow editor when the help browser is opened.
+For example, without selecting anything,
+<kbd>F1</kbd> opens the [official Bonsai docs Workflow Editor page](https://bonsai-rx.org/docs/articles/editor.html).
+If a node in the workflow or a module in the Toolbox is selected, <kbd>F1</kbd> opens documentation about that operator which can also be navigated to by clicking [here](xref:OpenEphys.Onix1).

 ## Start the Workflow

-Once all operators have been placed and linked correctly, and all **Configuration** properties have been set, it is now possible to run a workflow.
+Once all operators have been placed and all properties have been set, you can start the workflow.
 Note that some aspects of Bonsai are only available in specific contexts; for instance, the GUIs mentioned above can only be opened when a workflow is not running.
 Once a workflow is running, these GUIs are not accessible, but visualizers for certain operators can be opened to view the streaming data.

 Running a workflow can be done in one of two ways: (1) Press the **Start** button at the top of the Bonsai editor, and (2) Press F5.
 Upon starting a workflow, a context will be created, and all